How to grow basil (and other herbs)

 When the plant has reached around 20 cm, prune it by pinching off the top 4 leaf sets, right above a leaf set.
 The plant will then get new stems at the nodes (at the intersection of the leaf and stem) and gets bushier each time you do it.
 When the basil is big and the conditions are right, you can prune it several times per week.
 Don’t harvest too much – save at least 2/3 of the plant each time so it can grow back.

 Basil loves sun, so place it in a bright window or under a lamp.
-As with other plants, they grow leggy if they don’t get enough light.
+It is crucial that especially small seedlings get enough light, as they easily can die.
+As with other plants, basil grows leggy if they don’t get enough light.
 Using a grow lamp is a must If you plan to grow during winter in the north.

 Use it in salads, on a pizza or make a pesto.
 Add some mozzarella and tomatoes and you have a caprese!
 If you harvest more than you can eat – put it in the freezer and use it later.
 That being said, fresh basil does of course have a superior taste.